TheEternalComrade/The-Prince-Keeb/README.md

 Yes, the phone cables.
 Unorthodox as it may seem, this board will be hotpluggable-perfect for my clumsy self.

 This keyboard uses KMK for firmware. because of its unique ease of use.
+EDIT: This keyboard now used QMK, as I could not get KMK to work properly.

 Small as it may seem I think this keyboard packs a truly <i>royal</i> experience.